flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

         - FWD
         - AFT

-- A32NX_COND_{id}_DUCT_OVHT
-    - Bool
-    - True when the duct temperature of the respective zone rises above 88 deg C
-    - {id}
-        - CKPT
-        - FWD
-        - AFT

 - A32NX_COND_PACK_FLOW_VALVE_{index}_IS_OPEN
     - Bool
     - True if the respective {1 or 2} pack flow valve is open